What is SMS, full form, SMS protocol tutorial:

 The 3GPP standard for short message service is specified in GSM 03.40.
 The protocol specification mentions, message parts, and encoding/decoding.
-The SMS full form is short message services, which means it has a protocol message format and call flows.
+The SMS full form is a short message service, which means it has a protocol message format and call flows.
 In the following section we will mention, subscription to service and call flows.

 When a mobile subscriber buys a new sim card.
 The mobile operator configures the sim card subscription in HLR.
 The sim card subscription has teleservices configuration along with other services.
 To activate SMS, teleservice, MO-SMS (teleservice code 33) and MT-SMS (teleservice code 34)services should be provisioned and active on HLR.

 During the initial registration of a sim card, on the mobile network, in the gsm map protocol (update location) procedure, HLR sends the teleservice list, to the roaming VLR/MSC, in insert subscriber map protocol message.
-While sending Mobile Originated text, VLR checks for the subscriber if MO-SMS service is active, if yes then the text goes out from VLR to the SMSC, else subscriber received an error in sending the text.
+While sending Mobile Originated text, VLR checks for the subscriber if the MO-SMS service is active, if yes then the text goes out from VLR to the SMSC, else the subscriber received an error in sending the text.

 For a mobile terminated text (MT-SMS), sender SMSC, do a lookup with the receiver HLR, using MSISDN or phone number.
-If HLR, don’t have MT-SMS teleservice configured and active, for destination mobile number, mobile terminated SMS fails.
+If HLR, doesn’t have MT-SMS teleservice configured and active, for destination mobile number, mobile terminated SMS fails.
 Else HLR returns roaming information and IMSI in the response.
 Tutorial of map protocol mentions gsm network flows for Mobile Originated and mobile terminated texts.

 SMS protocol has the following components: